Can you feel it? That long-awaited return of the hot summer sun . . .

 Whatever sunscreen you opt for, it’s crucial you make sure you’ve got some protection when you go running outdoors.

 Your prep for running in the summer shouldn’t end there.
-Our piece on how to choose running sunglasses focuses on other area of sun protection, or if you want something more general, check our comprehensive guide to summer running.
+Our piece on how to choose running sunglasses focuses on other areas of sun protection, or if you want something more general, check our comprehensive guide to summer running.

 What Other Running gear are you missing?